SAP-samples/btp-azure-opensap/Week4/Unit5/README.md

 1.2 Open your SAP HANA Cloud instance in the SAP HANA Database Explorer.
     ![Database Explorer](./images/databaseexplorer.png)

-1.2 Open the remote connection we created in the previous unit and locate the table of Azure Data Explorer created in [Week 4, Unit2](../Unit2/README.md).
+1.2 Open the remote connection you created in the previous unit and locate the table of Azure Data Explorer created in [Week 4, Unit2](../Unit2/README.md).

 ![LocateTable](./images/01-locate-table.png)

 1.2.
-Select the table and click the button Create Remote Table
+Select the table and click **Create Virtual Object(s)**.

 ![CreateRemoteTable](./images/02-create-remote-table.png)

 1.3.
-Enter a name and click Create.
+Enter **virtual-employee-sample-data** as table name, select **DBADMIN** as the scheman and click **Create**.

 ![SaveRemoteTable](./images/03-remote-table-name.png)

 1.4.
-Click Tables in the left menu and locate the table created in the previous step.
-Search the table by name.
+Double-Click **Tables** in the catalog and open the virtual table that you have created previously.

 ![OpenRemoteTable](./images/04-virtual-table.png)